autocrypt/autocrypt/doc/level1.rst

 **Sometimes Autocrypt recommends to send cleartext mail even though encryption appears technically possible.** This is because we want to avoid unreadable mail for users.
-Users may mix both Autocrypt-capable and traditional mail apps and they may loose devices or otherwise loose the ability to decrypt in unrecoverable ways.
+Users may mix both Autocrypt-capable and traditional mail apps and they may lose devices or in other ways the ability to decrypt in unrecoverable ways.
 Reverting to cleartext when we suspect such situations is a key part of our aim to stay out of the way of users.